2025 Supreme Court Wrap-Up

 Final Rulings from the 2025 Term

-The U.S. Supreme Court ended its term last Friday, handing down rulings on four major cases that touch on the balance of power, civil rights, education, and online access.
+The U.S. Supreme Court ended its term last Friday, handing down decisions and procedural orders in four major cases that touch on the balance of power, civil rights, education, and online access.

 (We planned to bring you this report the same day,